Mould Making and Casting – Summer Course

 Areas covered in the programme

 - 2-piece silicone moulds

 - Vacuum form moulding

 There are no formal academic entry requirements.
-This programme is suitable for anyone wishing to learn technical aspects of moulding and casting combined with exploring unconventional applications in creative projects.
+This programme is suitable for anyone 16 years and over, wishing to learn technical aspects of moulding and casting combined with exploring unconventional applications in creative projects.
 No previous experience necessary however the programme is also suitable for experienced practitioners who wish to develop proficiencies.
 Materials will be provided.

 There will be no formal examination.
 A group discussion and feedback on work in progress and final piece presentation will be timetabled.
 Each participant will create a mould in silicon, alginate and plaster.
 A cast will be produced in wax, jesmonite and plaster.

 An LIT certificate of completion will be issued.